IF AT FIRST YOU DON'T SUCCEED, LAUNCH, LAUNCH AGAIN

 Jennifer Chiang stood among a crowd of spectators at the John F. Kennedy Space Center in Cape Canaveral, Florida.
 The countdown was on.
 In just 60 seconds, the SpaceX7 mission would commence.

 NASA contracted the unmanned Falcon 9 rocket to transport resupply cargo bound for the International Space Station.
 Among the payload were 50 plates, each with 1,536 yeast strains carrying unique pairs of deleted genes.
 Chiang, a research scientist in the Nislow/Giaever lab at the University of British Columbia (UBC) Faculty of Pharmaceutical Sciences, spent the previous six weeks preparing the shipment of strains.

-Meanwhile in Vancouver, BC, UBC Pharm Sci associate professor and study principal investigator, Dr. Corey Nislow, was providing colour commentary as he watched the televised launch alongside fellow associate professor, Dr. Guri Giaever, and a friend who joined them from Seattle for the occasion.
+Meanwhile in Vancouver, UBC Pharm Sci associate professor and study principal investigator, Dr. Corey Nislow, was providing colour commentary as he watched the televised launch alongside fellow associate professor, Dr. Guri Giaever.

-He was halfway through narrating the subtleties of how the rocket would separate, when it suddenly appeared as though all nine Falcon engines went into overdrive and then, there was only blue sky.
+He was narrating the subtleties of how the rocket would separate when it suddenly appeared as though all nine Falcon engines went into overdrive.
+And then, there was only blue sky.

-The ground-based mission control's microphones fell silent for what felt like an interminably long two minutes, but Nislow and Giaever already knew there could be only one explanation.
+The ground-based mission control's microphones fell silent, but Nislow and Giaever already knew there could be only one explanation.

 It was a catastrophic loss of the mission.